PLAN YOUR ONE-DAY IN DUBAI ITINERARY

 Situated beside the Dubai Mall is the Dubai Fountain.
 Here, you have a chance of seeing the world’s largest choreographed fountain show.
 The waters come to life and dance to the sound of music.

-The fountain choreography and music are different at each show so try to hang around and watch at least a couple of them.
+The fountain choreography and music are different at each show, so try to hang around and watch at least a couple of them.
 Lasting just a few minutes, it is definitely eye-catching viewing.
-Check the times and specific days so you don’t miss out on this spectacular water show.

 Sunset is a particularly spectacular time to watch the display, and if you can find a spot on the bridge over the eastern part of Burj Khalifa Lake, then you’re in for a double treat.
 The Burj Khalifa lights up over the fountain.